NMason1990/Data-Analysis-2-Capstone-Project/README.md

 2. **Create and Activate the Conda Environment**

-In the terminal enter: conda env create -f environment.yml Then : conda activate fab_tcg
+conda env create -f environment.yml conda activate FaB_TCG

 3. **Launch Jupyter Notebook**

-In the Terminal Enter : jupyter notebook
+jupyter notebook

 4. **Open the files in your interpreter**

 The .ipynb files for api-data and tcgplayer_scraper are files that show the progress of getting my data sets The Merged_Data.ipynb file is the notebook in which I merge, analyze, visualize and interpret my data

 5. **Run The Notebooks**

 Run the notebook cells in sequential order to see the results.
 Use the "Run" button or press Shift + Enter to execute each cell, or run all in vscode.

-## Usage

-[Provide instructions on how to use your project.
-Explain the basic usage and any important features or functionalities.
-Include examples or code snippets if applicable.]

 ## Features